-You pay a single asset-based fee, charged monthly, that covers the services provided by Stephens.
+You pay a single fee that amounts to \$100 annually, charged in equal amounts monthly, that covers the services provided by Stephens.
 Advisory fees apply to standard accounts and include investment advice, securities execution fees, certain custodial services, associated account reports and investment portfolio reports.
-This is a "wrap" fee.
-The annual fee is \$100.
+This is a wrap fee.